MadnessEngineering/Swarmonomicon/DOCKER.md

    ```

 4. **Container resource limits**:
-   If containers are crashing due to insufficient resources, increase the memory allocation in Docker Desktop settings.
+   If containers are crashing due to insufficient resources, increase the memory allocation in the `docker-compose.yml` file.

 ## Production Deployment